Nath-A/C-Sharp-101/README.md

 From my home, outside in the yard (when the sun is shinning), and from BeCode

 ## How!?
-By following and old Elephorm tutorial
+By following and old Elephorm tutorial...
+(Not the greatest idea I had, I think it is too old)

 ## When!?
 RIGHT NOW ! 😅